APPROVED WEIGHING MACHINES

 If you buy or sell by weight (i.e. an amount of money per gram or per ounce) then you need an approved balance.
 However, if you use a weighing machine as part of your valuation and stock control, but do not base the value on weight (e.g. jewellery where the main value is in gemstones, diamonds or antique value) then you do not need an approved balance - you are still a trader, but you are not using the balance 'in trade'.

 Any Weights & Measures Inspector will notice if you are buying or selling by weight, even if you pretend otherwise.
-He will see that you are either calculating a price based on weight, or if, instead, you are calculating the price by carefully evaluating gemstones and hallmarks.
+He can see whether you are calculating a price based on weight or if you are calculating the price by carefully evaluating gemstones and hallmarks.

 In the past I said that pawnbroking was an 'iffy' area, and that a few of our customers had telephoned their local Trading Standards merely to be told that this was an 'iffy' area.
 Following a 2½ hour meeting with a Weights and Measures Inspector, I can now clarify the position: pawnbrokers do need to use approved balances.

 At fairs and markets the same laws apply.
-Traders buying scrap must use an approved balance, it will be very obvious to any inspector that the buyer is testing, weighing and calculating a price per gram.
-An approved balance is not required for valuing antiques, weighing will be a small part of the valuation process, the buyer will not be buying by weight.
+Traders buying scrap must use an approved balance.
 You may say to yourself, “But nobody uses an approved balance in my market, and never has done!”.
 Maybe everyone unloading at the market parks on a double yellow line.
 I can only tell you about the law, not how it is enforced.

 Each Local Council's Trading Standards Department enforces the law at a local level.
-So whilst the law is consistent, each Local Council has its own priorities regarding enforcement.
+So whilst the law is consistent, each Local Council has its own priorities regarding enforcement (i.e. they might have more important things to do!)

 APPROVED BALANCES, CLASSES OF BALANCE

 First, the easy bit.
 A weighing machine used in trade must be stamped with a special sticker.
-These stickers are seals that are carefully placed over vital screws on the balance, if you break the seal and touch the screws (to open or recalibrate the balance) it will no longer be approved, have a look at the marks (pdf).
+These stickers are seals that are carefully placed over vital screws on the balance, if you break the seal and touch the screws (to open or recalibrate the balance) it will no longer be approved.

 There are four Classes (grades) of approved balance: